tijanidevit/pharmacy-test/README.md

 ## This repo is a basic test repo.
-It is a simple task management project built with Laravel
+It is a pharmacy project built with Laravel

 ### Setup